vrthra/Ewoks/README.md

 contains what percentage of inputs during reduction that caused the failure that was rejected using the negated evocative grammar.

+**NOTE** You do not have to wait until the end of experiments to see the results as they are produced.
+You can take a new shell using `vagrant ssh` and execute both `table.sh` and `table2.sh` and you can see the current results.

 ## How is the Jupyter notebook organized

 The Jupyter notebook provided has complete documentation of the entire